osm2pgsql-dev/osm2pgsql-website/_manual/01-intro.md

 Osm2pgsql is used to import OSM data into a PostgreSQL/PostGIS database for rendering into maps and many other uses.
-Usually it is only part of a toolchain, for instance other software is needed that do that actual rendering (i.e. turning the data into a map), deliver the maps to the user etc.
+Usually it is only part of a toolchain, for instance other software is needed for the actual rendering (i.e. turning the data into a map) or delivery of the maps to the user etc.

 Osm2pgsql is a fairly complex piece of software and it interacts with the database system and other pieces of the toolchain in complex ways.
 It will take